 Sallow skin when having sallow skin, it will appear as if your skin has lost its natural complexion.
 Appearing more yellow or brown than usual, mainly on your face, your body is showing signs of something going on.
 Illnesses like anemia, deficiencies, and dehydration are usual causes of sallow skin.

 Sensitive skin Having skin that is prone to damage very easily is known as having sensitive skin.
-Experiencing sensitive skin may be a result of other skin conditions like rosacea, eczema and other dermatitis conditions.
-These conditions cause your skin to have strong adverse effects to certain creams and fragrances.
+Experiencing sensitive skin may be a result of other skin conditions like rosacea, eczema, and other dermatitis conditions.
+These conditions cause your skin to have strong adverse effects on certain creams and fragrances.

-Skin brightening is a process in which the skin is cleared using certain techniques to get rid of debris that causes your skin to look dull , dry.
-Usually brightening is achieved with ingredients such as alpha and beta hydroxyl acids, vitamins A, E and C that help the skin to naturally shed dead skin cells.
+Skin brightening is a process in which the skin is cleared using certain techniques to get rid of debris that causes your skin to look dull, dry.
+Usually brightening is achieved with ingredients such as alpha and beta hydroxy acids, vitamins A, E, and C that help the skin to naturally shed dead skin cells.
 It will accomplish the desired results.

-Skin tightening is the visible reduction fine wrinkles, neck laxity, in jowls, a loss of normal skin folds .
-There are several noninvasive skin tightening treatments.
-The most common is radio-frequency device that uses radio-frequency energy to heat skin with the purpose of stimulating collagen and elastin production to reduce the appearance of fine lines and loose skin.
+Skin tightening is the visible reduction of fine wrinkles, neck laxity, jowls, a loss of normal skin folds.
+There are several non-invasive skin tightening treatments.
+The most common is a radio-frequency device that uses radio-frequency energy to heat the skin with the purpose of stimulating collagen and elastin production to reduce the appearance of fine lines and loose skin.